 You’re online – your supporters, contacts, clients and customers are too.
 How you relate to them – online and offline – impacts on what they think of your organisation and how likely they are to donate, buy or get involved.

-This beginner's guide will help you think about how you can Social Media effectively.
+This beginner's guide will help you think about how you can use social media effectively.

 Things you'll need